MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 > [!NOTE]
 > If you have Microsoft 365 Multi-Geo, you must run this command for each of your geo-locations.

 ## Enable Restricted Access Control for SharePoint site

-## View and manage restricted access control for site

 Enable Restricted Access Control on a Microsoft 365 group connected site by running the following command: